gdevanla/pptable/README.md

 #### Instance Declaration Requirements ####

 1. All records definitions should `derive` from `Data` and `Generic`
-2. All records that records attributes should have an instance of `CellValueFormatter`
+2. All field types that are record attributes should have an instance of `CellValueFormatter`.
+Default instances for standard types are already provided.
 3. All records that need to be printed as a table need to be an instance of `Tabulate`.
 4. Depending on if the nested record's fields have to be expanded, the Tabulate instance could either be